-For $24, you get a license for 1 website & if you need JetElements for more websites, there’s an unlimited site license that will cost you $49.
+For $43, you get a license for 1 website & if you need JetElements for more websites, there’s an unlimited site deal as well.

 If you’re someone who prefers lifetime deals (LTDs) over annual subscriptions, then there’s a piece of good news for you.

 - The full suite of Crocoblocks (in which you get over 20 JetPlugins & 150+ Widgets) comes with both annual and LTD offer.